ashtonmv/shiny_atoms/README.md

         output_filename (str): desired filename for "shiny" .pov file specular, reflection, diffuse: finish parameters from POV-Ray, applied to spheres (atoms) and cylinders (bonds) see https://www.povray.org/documentation/view/3.6.1/79/ for more details/options.
+        light_intensity (float): multiplier for light intensity
+        light_location (tuple): x, y, and z coordinates of light fixture in the scene.
+You might have to use trial and error to find the best location if Ovito's default isn't what you want.
     """

     lines = open(input_filename).readlines()